Sheung Wan station: Rumsey Street platforms

 The platforms of Rumsey station, originally planned as the southern terminus of the East Kowloon line, still remain in Sheung Wan station.
 They are located near Exit E, forming part of the passageways between the concourse and the open platforms, and they run perpendicular to the Island line platforms below.
 The platforms were never completed, and have a length of about three MTR EMUs (while normal trains have eight each), roughly 60 metres long; do not have tracks nor overhead power lines; and have all tunnel entrances sealed with bricks.

 In 2015, one of the proposals for the usage of the Rumsey Street platforms has been for them to be the terminus of the West Island line (then a separate line).
 However, with the decision to make the West Island line to be an extension of the Island line instead of a separate line, there are no more proposals to utilise the Rumsey Street platforms.
-Since then, the MTR Corporation has covered up the abandoned platform edges with new walls, and they are no longer visible.
+Since then, the MTR Corporation has covered up the abandoned platform edges with new walls to blend in with the rest of the station, and they are no longer visible.